i9Workshop/i9Workshop/README.md

 <br/>
 <br/>

-- 🔭 I’m currently working on microcontroller, electronics, software and Solana.
+- 🔭 I’m currently working on microcontroller, electronics, softwares and Solana.
 - 👯 I’m looking to collaborate on Microcontroller and Electronics development.
 - 🌱 I’m currently learning Solana.
 - 🤔 I’m looking for help with HDMI communication.